14-Day Food Itinerary for New Zealand

 - Centennial Court Hotel

-For more details on our top picks, check out the 10 Best Accommodations in Alexandra & Clyde for Foodies.
+For more details on our top picks, check out the 20 Best Hotels & Places to Stay in Alexandra & Clyde.

 Day 13 – Alexandra to Queenstown